-The Open Space Authority conserves the natural environment, supports agriculture and connects people to nature, by protecting open spaces, natural areas, and working farms and ranches for future generations. unincorporated Santa Clara County.
-The Authority protects the County's quality of life by preserving open space and natural resources; it does so through wellplanned land preservation, state-of-the-art resource management, educational programs, and collaborative partnerships.
+The Open Space Authority conserves the natural environment, supports agriculture and connects people to nature, by protecting open spaces, natural areas, and working farms and ranches for future generations.

 Today, the Open Space Authority is governed by a sevenmember Board of Directors elected to four-year terms.
 Each director represents one of the Authority's seven governing districts.
 The Board oversees all Authority business including approval of policies, work plans, and budgets.
 The Board conducts business at regular meetings on the second and fourth Thursdays of each month.